 Above the graphic display and RMS Error and Stability measures are the correlations between the variables in this control task.
 The number on the left is the correlation between cursor and mouse movements (C-M).
 The number in the center is the correlation between mouse and disturbance (M-D) movements.
 And the number on the right is the correlation between cursor and disturbance (C-D).
 Finally the number on the right is the correlation between your mouse movements (M) and the mouse movements made by a control model that performed the same tracking task.

 When you are able to control the distance between cursor and target, keeping that controlled variable equal to zero, you will see that the cursor-mouse (C-M) correlation is rather low (usually between -.2 and .2).
 This is surprising if you think of cursor movements as the stimulus for the mouse movements (the response).
-You will also see that the disturbance-mouse (M-D) correlation is very high (usually greater than .99).
+You will also see that the disturbance-mouse (M-D) correlation is very high (usually greater than .99) and negative (showing that the mouse movements are opposed to the disturbance).
 This is also very surprising since the disturbance in this task is invisible.
 All you can see in this task is cursor movement, which is at all times a combined result of disturbance and mouse movements.
 Nevertheless, mouse movements are strongly (negatively) correlated with the invisible disturbance rather than with the visible cursor movements.
 Next, you will see that the cursor-disturbance (C-D) correlation is very low, indicating that the disturbance has little or no effect on the cursor.
 This result shows that the position of the cursor is under control -- protected from the effects of disturbance.

 It may take a while to develop the ability to control the cursor skillfully.
 But the basic relationships between variables should show up even if you cannot keep the cursor exactly under the target.
 You should practice this task until you are able to obtain an RMS Error measure of control that is less than about 4.0 .